 He was a representative of the "American solution" and propagated the through lectures and conferences finishing the Gamay vines in American Taylor documents, When the French embargo against the import of American vines was lifted as useless in 1879, Pulliat offered the winegrower families free grafting lessons in Chiroubles after the Sunday mass in the church of Saint-Germain.
 In doing so, he made a significant contribution to saving wine in Beaujolais and to accepting the refinement process, which was still controversial at the time.

-Together with the botanist Jules Emile Planchon (1823-1888) was the author of the monthly "La Vigne Américaine et la Viticulture en Europe" (The American Vine and the Viticulture in Europe).
-Other works include “Manuel du greffeur de vignes", "Les Cépages et les Vins Beaujolais” (The grape varieties and the Beaujolais wines), "Les raisins précoces” (The early grapes) and based on its Rebsortensammlung "Mille Variétés de Vignes ”(thousand grape varieties).
-In 1894 he received a professorship in viticulture at the Agronomic Institute of Paris.
+Together with the French botanist Jules Emile Planchon (1823-1888) he was the author of the monthly magazine "La Vigne Américaine et la Viticulture en Europe" (The American Vine and Viticulture in Europe).
+Other works by him include “Manuel du greffeur de vignes” (Handbook of Vine Grafting), “Les Cépages et les Vins Beaujolais” (The Grape Varieties and the Beaujolais Wines), “Les raisins précoces” (The Early Grapes) and based on his Grape Variety Collection “ Mille Variétés de Vignes ”(thousand varieties of grapes).
+In 1894 he received a professorship in viticulture at the Agronomic Institute in Paris.